Meet the Instructors

 After seeing an article about “Zumba” in the newspaper, she went to In Step School of Dance to give it a try.
 It was love at first dance!
 This was the experience that fulfilled a life-long dream - to find a fitness class that was so much fun, you (almost) forget that you are exercising!
 A big plus is that you get to learn some basic dance steps and moves in a friendly, encouraging atmosphere.

-Elsa is licensed to teach Zumba (level 1 & 2); Zumba Toning, Zumba Gold, Zumba Step (level 1 & 2); and is a member of ZIN (Zumba Instructors Network.)
-She particularly loves working with those that are new to Zumba.
-Her classes include Zumba, Zumba (for beginners) and a mash-up class of Zumba Step and Zumba Toning.
-In addition, she recently became a certified POUND instructor – one of her favorites!
+Elsa is licensed to teach Zumba, Zumba Toning, Zumba Gold, Zumba Step, and is a member of ZIN (Zumba Instructors Network.)
+She is also a licensed Pound instructor and is certified to teach Urban Boot Camp.
+She particularly loves working with those that are new to fitness classes.
+Her current classes include Zumba, Zumba (for beginners), Pound, and her Combo Class – a mash-up of Zumba Step, Zumba Toning, and Pound.

 + Debbie Johnson